 One last thing…

 …inform yourself about a Travel Insurance for any kind of more severe injury.
 Most public insurances have special fares for journeys and offer a good coverage for serious accidents and emergencies (with transportation from Peru to your home country).
 During the Corona pandemic it is good to check the coverage of your travel insurance if you travel to certain countries with a higher risk.

-Do you have questions about the preparation for your journey to Peru?
+|Do you have questions about the preparation for your journey to Peru?